Yokto13/Strom.jl/README.md

 ### For what you can use this library?
 This project was written for pracitce and from curiosity and I wouldn't recommend using it in real applications.
-Most parts of it were extensively tested and should be working fine.
-However, I wrote it without emphasizing speed and also with very little knowledge of Julia, thus the code doesn't use the language as would be appropriate.
+It lacks focus on speed and constructs of Julia language (this is literally the first code I've ever written in Julia).

 Nonetheless, you can use it to learn about implementations of the listed algorithms.